himent12/FlashGenie/docs/index.md

 # 🧞‍♂️ FlashGenie Documentation

-Welcome to the comprehensive documentation for **FlashGenie v1.8.0** - the intelligent flashcard application with a complete plugin ecosystem that revolutionizes learning through adaptive spaced repetition, smart difficulty adjustment, and advanced organization features.
+Welcome to the comprehensive documentation for **FlashGenie v1.8.4** - the intelligent flashcard application with Rich Terminal UI and enhanced interactive shell that revolutionizes learning through adaptive spaced repetition, smart difficulty adjustment, and advanced organization features.

 ## 🚀 **What is FlashGenie?**